SAP-samples/upscale-commerce-custom-component/native-extension-examples/relayed-event-receptor/README.md

     Add the following to the first list of imports:

    ```
-    import { UpscaleExtensionModule } from 'script-injector';
+    import { UpscaleExtensionModule } from 'relayed-event-receptor';

     // Add Native Extension Modules here
     const modules = [